 - Pay by check and submit it with a 1040-ES estimated payment voucher that you print out when completing your previous year’s tax return.

-You can also pay by phone or by credit/debit card (which requires you to go through a third party and pay a convenience fee).
+You can also pay your taxes online by credit/debit card (which requires you to go through a third party and pay a convenience fee) or by phone.

 How Can you Avoid Getting Penalized for Underpayment of Estimated Taxes?